Kansas City Chiefs: American Football League

 The Chiefs cruised to an 11–2–1 record in 1966, and defeated the defending AFL Champion Buffalo Bills in the AFL Championship Game.
 The Chiefs were invited to play the NFL's league champion Green Bay Packers in the first AFL–NFL World Championship Game.
 Kansas City and Green Bay played a close game for the first half, but Green Bay took control in the final two quarters, winning the game by a score of 35–10.
-The Chiefs lost the game but gained the respect of several Packers opponents following the game.
+The Chiefs lost the game but gained the respect of several Packers opponents after the game.
 The Chiefs' inter-league match-up with the Packers was not the last time that they would face an NFL opponent, especially on the championship stage.
-The following August, Kansas City hosted the NFL's Chicago Bears in the 1967 preseason and won the game 66–24.
+The next August, Kansas City hosted the NFL's Chicago Bears in the 1967 preseason and won the game 66–24.

 Despite losing to the division rival Oakland Raiders twice in the regular season in 1969, the two teams met for a third time in the AFL Championship Game, where Kansas City won 17–7.
-Backup quarterback Mike Livingston led the team in a six-game winning streak after Len Dawson suffered a leg injury which kept him out of most of the season's games.
+Backup quarterback Mike Livingston led the team in a six-game winning streak after Len Dawson suffered a leg injury that kept him out of most of the season's games.

 While getting plenty of help from the club's defense, Dawson returned from the injury and led the Chiefs to Super Bowl IV.
 Against the NFL champion Minnesota Vikings, who were favored by 12 1/2, the Chiefs dominated the game 23–7 to claim the team's first Super Bowl championship.
 Dawson was named the game's Most Valuable Player after completing 12-of-17 passes for 142 yards and one touchdown, with 1 interception.
 The following season, the Chiefs and the rest of the American Football League merged with the National Football League after the AFL–NFL merger became official.
 The Chiefs were placed in the American Football Conference's West Division.

 From 1960 to 1969, the Chiefs/Texans won 87 games, which is the most in the ten-year history of the AFL.